indirectDirectEnumeration69/Crisper/README.md

 Matlabs Notes:
 --

-sentimental analysis training and preprocessing is finished, preprocessing for NMT is finished however needs further optimisation as matlabs doesnt support sequence to sequence machine translation training i am currently making custom batching and training loops as well as custom sequence classification layers etc.
+sentimental analysis training and preprocessing is finished, preprocessing for NMT is finished however needs further optimisation as matlabs doesnt support sequence to sequence machine translation training i am currently making custom batching and training loops as well as custom sequence classification layers etc, still optimising sentiment training.

+Image processing ideas:

+based on rgb values, use rgb values for pattern matching -> pattern match images to locations and images of locations with other data available in image (text,numbers, rgb color values , gradients of rgb values to determine categories such as time of image taken, skin pigmentation , etc to gain approximate geo location of images and infomation images provide. (need large amounts of training data for this tho).

 sentiment analysis preprocessing: